-English Language MOOC: American Spaces and their patrons can participate in the English for Science, Technology, Engineering, and Mathematics MOOC through the University of Pennsylvania and Coursera.
+American Spaces and their patrons can participate in the English for Science, Technology, Engineering and Mathematics MOOC through the University of Pennsylvania and Coursera.

-Registration for the facilitated MOOC begins May 14 and the class begins June 5.
+A facilitated course will begin October 16, 2017.
 All prospective learners can enroll in the course here.

-NOTE: If participants try to enroll in the English for STEM Course and find a screen that requires them to pay, please have them go back to the Enroll Now Page: https://www.coursera.org/learn/stem
+IMPORTANT NOTE: If participants try to enroll in the English for STEM course and see a screen that requires them to pay, please have them go back to the Enroll Now Page: https://www.coursera.org/learn/stem

 Next, direct them to click on the fine blue type that says “enroll without a certificate.”
 The direct link to this screen is here: https://www.coursera.org/learn/stem#pricing